This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 What to Look for When Choosing a Silent Office Mouse

-1. Actual dB rating — not just “silent” on the label “Silent” is unregulated marketing language.
-Any mouse can be labeled silent.
-The meaningful specification is the decibel reduction — Logitech’s SilentTouch technology specifies approximately 90% noise reduction reaching ~20 dB, which is genuinely inaudible in most environments.
-Budget “silent” mice often reduce noise to 35-40 dB, which is quieter but still audible to nearby microphones and people.
+1. Actual dB rating — not just “silent” on the label “Silent” is unregulated marketing language — any mouse can be labeled silent.
+The meaningful specification is the decibel reduction.
+Logitech’s SilentTouch specifies approximately 90% noise reduction reaching ~20 dB, which is genuinely inaudible in most environments.
+Budget “silent” mice often reduce noise to 35-40 dB — quieter but still audible to nearby microphones.
 Look for specific dB claims or independent reviews that measure actual noise levels before trusting a silent label.

 2. Silent scroll wheel — often overlooked Mouse click noise gets all the attention, but scroll wheel noise is equally present in a quiet office environment.
 Standard ratchet scroll wheels produce a mechanical ticking sound with each scroll increment.
-Some mice — the MX Master 3S and MX Anywhere 3S — offer both ratchet and free-spinning modes where the free-spinning mode is essentially silent.
-If your work involves frequent scrolling, a scroll wheel that produces noise defeats part of the purpose of buying a silent mouse.
+The MX Master 3S and MX Anywhere 3S offer free-spinning mode that is essentially silent.
+If your work involves frequent scrolling, a noisy scroll wheel defeats part of the purpose of buying a silent mouse.

-3. Connection type matched to your setup 2.4GHz receivers (Logitech Unifying, Bolt) produce the most reliable wireless connection but require a USB port.
-Bluetooth works without a dongle and supports multi-device pairing but is slightly more susceptible to interference in environments with many Bluetooth devices.
+3. Connection type matched to your setup 2.4GHz receivers produce the most reliable wireless connection but require a USB port.
+Bluetooth works without a dongle and supports multi-device pairing but is slightly more susceptible to interference.
 For a fixed desktop setup, 2.4GHz is the more reliable daily driver.
-For a laptop-primary setup where Bluetooth multi-device pairing is valuable, the dongle-free convenience may be worth the minor reliability tradeoff.
+For a laptop-primary setup where multi-device pairing is valuable, Bluetooth may be worth the minor reliability tradeoff.

 4. Ergonomic shape for all-day comfort A silent mouse you use for 8 hours per day needs to fit your hand as well as be quiet.
-Right-hand ergonomic shapes support the natural curve of the right hand for sustained palm grip and are more comfortable for long sessions than symmetrical ambidextrous designs.
-Ambidextrous mice are necessary for left-handed users but represent a compromise in ergonomic support for right-handed users who have a better option available.
+Right-hand ergonomic shapes support the natural curve of the right hand for sustained palm grip and are more comfortable for long sessions than ambidextrous designs.
+Ambidextrous mice are necessary for left-handed users but represent a compromise for right-handed users.

-5. Software for video call workflow integration If silent clicks are important for video calls, programmable buttons that let you mute/unmute, start/stop video, or trigger shortcuts without reaching for the keyboard extend the value of the silent mouse beyond just quiet clicks.
-Logi Options+ allows button programming for Zoom and Teams specifically — mute toggle on a side button with a silent click is a meaningfully better video call experience than the alternative.
+5. Software for video call workflow integration Programmable buttons that let you mute/unmute or trigger shortcuts without reaching for the keyboard extend the value of the silent mouse beyond just quiet clicks.
+Logi Options+ allows button programming for Zoom and Teams specifically — a mute toggle on a side button with a silent click is a meaningfully better video call experience than the alternative.

 FAQ